 and focuses on developing practical applications of spatial transformations

-for communication, wireless energy transfer, sensors and security.
+for communication, wireless energy transfer, sensor and security applications.

 The group is developing the new materials and manufacturing technology

 required for practical applications, including the manufacture of graded electrical and magnetic materials using new adaptations of 3D printing, spray deposition, and polymer-based casting.
 In some arrangments, the structured materials - or meta-materials - produce unusual interactions with microwaves unavailable in conventional materials or composites.
 We are also studying active meta-materials where their microwave response is controlled by an external stimulus.

 The SuperGen Energy Storage Hub is a national collaboration funded by EPSRC for research on all types of storage technologies.
 Our work focuses on the manufacture

 of improved, structured electrodes for batteries and supercapacitors

 We are also research new manufacturing-material combinations for grid-scale storage in EPSRC Grand Challenge: Energy Storage for Low Carbon Grids,

 led by Imperial College London.
 Both these projects form part of our contribution to The Energy Storage Research Network.
 We are also studying the novel manufacturing and performance of Flexible energy storage and generation systems funded by the Korea Institute of Energy Technology Evaluation and Planning (KETEP).